 A drug bust discovers that an ex-convict had been murdered soon after being released in 1997.
 The investigation discovers that he had been attempting to reestablish a relationship with his teenage son, who had been five years old when he went to prison, against the wishes of the boy's mother and stepfather.
 The detectives also learn that a former associate had been attempting to lure him back into the life of crime.

 In 1962, a woman's death is ruled a suicide.
-Her granddaughter asks the team to investigate her suicide after she provides them with newer evidence that the granddaughter hopes will prove that her grandmother suicide was actually a murder.
+Her granddaughter asks the team to investigate her suicide after she provides them with newer evidence she hopes will prove that her grandmother's suicide was actually a murder.

 Remains found in an oil drum at the Philadelphia are identified, by dog tags, as belonging to Jimmy Tully, a Marine who went AWOL while on leave in 1951, opening up a murder case for the first time.
 Among the witnesses and suspects are members of his unit, his sergeant, a beautiful girl and a jealous guy from a Navy bar that the victim visited while on leave.
 As usual, all of these people are still alive and in Philadelphia.
 In the end, the murderer confesses and Tully's family can be proud of him, finally.